DieselTech/CBL-ReadingLists/README.md

 https://discord.gg/DQmHfzFdGG

 # About This Project
-- The main intention of this project is to create an organised source of reading lists for use with comic readers/management software
+- The main intention of this project is to create an organized source of reading lists for use with comic readers/management software
 - All reading lists are provided in CBL format, with book data verified on ComicVine
 - The data used to create these reading lists is based on CBRO, CMRO and other reading-list management tools.
 The intention of this project is not to create an alternative to these tools, but to make the information in these tools usable in comic reading/management software.